rleuneRT/dev_process/meetings.md

 - what used to be our scrum meetings, will be replaced by story meetings.
 - the story owner(s) organize meetings to discuss process
 - the following questions are answered
   - per story card
   - each member:
     - what did I do since last meeting
     - what am I planning to work on
     - what is blocking me
     - what is remaining effort from my side for completion of this full story card
   - story card holder
     - validates remaining effort in this meeting per story card
 - communication
   - telegram: ```milestone_$companyshortname_$name```

+### Bug Assessment Meeting (BAM)

+The BAM meeting is a meeting which is being done to have a clear overview on all open issues reported on GIT
+- goal of this meeting
+  - go over all the open issues, set priorities and attach issues to a certain milestone
+  - go over the issues of the milestone in progress and check progress
+- Members of the BAM meeting
+  - Quality lead
+  - Operations lead
+  - Develoment lead
+  - Milestone lead
+- communication
+  - telegram: ```gig_BAM```